w3c/wcag-act-rules/content/rules/8fc3b6/proposed.md

 #### Passed Example 2

-<a class="example-link" title="Passed Example 2" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/8fc3b6/dd651de8f984bc2bc5d791eceedf16e70cca0cdc.html">Open in a new tab</a>
+<a class="example-link" title="Passed Example 2" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/8fc3b6/dd651de8f984bc2bc5d791eceedf16e70cca0cdc.html">Open in a new tab</a>

 This `object` element which embeds a video resource has a non-empty [accessible name][] through its `title` attribute.